Contents

 Your recommendations are important!
 It's hard for the Nominating Committee to do its work without your input, and the synod is healthier when it has input from across the synod.
 Sadly, there have been years in which the Nominating Committee has received no recommendations during the public input phase for some offices.
 When this happens, the Nominating Committee has to generate potential nominees from scratch—problematic to say the least, assuming we want the church to be a participatory democracy in its polity.

-The report of the Nominating Committee will be published 21 May 2025, 10 days before Synod Assembly.
+The report of the Nominating Committee will be published 26 May 2026, 10 days before Synod Assembly.
 It will list all the nominations that will be formally made by the Nominating Committee at Synod Assembly.

 The publication of the list of nominees by the Nominating Committee is not the end of the nominating process.
 Voting members of the Synod Assembly have the right, under our rules, to nominate from the floor (for all elections except that of the bishop in which an ecclesiastical ballot is used).
 Again, there is no rule preventing a person from nominating him/herself.
-Per our bylaws, nominations from the floor are to be accompanied at the time the nomination is made with a completed bio sheet and enough copies for distribution to all voting members (125 copies would suffice).
+Per our bylaws, nominations from the floor are to be accompanied at the time the nomination is made with a completed bio sheet and enough copies for distribution to all voting members (125 copies will suffice).
 A blank form will be provided on the website with the publication of the Nominating Committee Report 10 days prior to the Synod Assembly.
 Finally, the first general ballot has provision for write-in votes for each position to be elected.

 To Be Elected